fischcheng/fischcheng.github.io/content/post/hugo_blog/index.md

 So I poked around and realized that, even if the second `deploy` step is included in the `wercker.yml`, one still needs to manually add a new "pipeline" under the "workflow" tab.
 Upon creating a new pipeline, the "YML pipeline name" must be in the predefined names in the `wercker.yml`.

 Here I used this [step](https://github.com/leipert/step-git-push) to deploy the built site to GitHub.
-Each pipeline starts from scratch, so for the `deploy` pipeline, the `git` package needs to be installed again.
-On also has to setup the environment variable `$Git_Token`, acquired from Github setting.
+Each pipeline starts from scratch.
+So for the `deploy` pipeline, the `git` package needs to be installed again.
+One also has to setup the environment variable `$Git_Token`, acquired from Github setting.

 ``` yaml
 deploy: